MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/New-MgEducationClassModuleResource.md

 Only teachers can perform this operation.
 You can create the following types of module resources: Every resource has an @odata.type property to indicate which type of resource is being created.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [New-MgBetaEducationClassModuleResource](/powershell/module/Microsoft.Graph.Beta.Education/New-MgBetaEducationClassModuleResource?view=graph-powershell-beta)

 ## SYNTAX

 ### CreateExpanded (Default)